Symbols of Islam: Black Standard

-The Black Standard is one of the flags flown by Muhammad in Muslim tradition.
+The Black Standard is one of the flags flown by Muhammad at times of war in Muslim tradition.
 It was historically used by Abu Muslim in his uprising leading to the Abbasid Revolution in 747 and is also associated with the Abbasid Caliphate.
 It is also a symbol and is associated with Islamic eschatology (heralding the advent of the Mahdi).
-The Black Banner, which is different from the flag used by ISIL.
+The Black Banner is different from the flag used by ISIL.
 Scholars have interpreted ISIL's use of a similar black flag in attempts to their claim to re-establishing a Caliphate.

 Other symbols

-Star and Crescent
+Star and crescent

 The crescent is usually associated with Islam and regarded as its symbol.
-The crescent and star symbol became strongly associated with the Ottoman Empire in the 19th century.
-By extension from the use in Ottoman lands, It became a symbol also for Islam as a whole, as well as representative of western Orientalism.
+The crescent and star had been used in the coinage of the Sassanid Persian Empire.
+The Umayyad Caliphate, after the Rashidun Caliphate's conquest of the region, continue to use similar coins with some modification but leaving the star and crescent intact.
+However, the symbol only came into widespread use after it was associated with the Ottoman Empire, who took it from being the symbol of Constantinople after their takeover of the city.
+By extension from the use in Ottoman lands, it became a symbol also for Islam as a whole, as well as representative of western Orientalism.
 "Crescent and Star" was used as a metaphor for the rule of the Islamic empires (Ottoman and Persian) in the late 19th century in British literature.
 This association was apparently strengthened by the increasingly ubiquitous fashion of using the crescent and star symbol in the ornamentation of Ottoman mosques and minarets.
 By contrast, the majority of religious Islamic publications emphasize that the crescent is rejected "by some Muslim scholars".
 The "Red Crescent" emblem was adopted by volunteers of the International Committee of the Red Cross (ICRC) as early as 1877 during the Russo-Turkish War; it was officially adopted in 1929.

 After the collapse of the Ottoman Empire in 1922, the crescent and star was used in several national flags adopted by its successor states.
 In 1947, after the independence of Pakistan, flag of Pakistan was white crescent and star with a green background.
 The crescent and star in the flag of the Kingdom of Libya (1951) was explicitly given an Islamic interpretation by associating it with "the story of Hijra (migration) of our Prophet Mohammed" By the 1950s, this symbolism was embraced by movements of Arab nationalism such as the proposed Arab Islamic Republic (1974).

 Rub el Hizb

 The Rub el Hizb is used to facilitate recitation of the Quran.
 The symbol determines every quarter of Hizb, while the Hizb is one half of a juz'.
 The symbol is also found on a number of emblems and flags, such as that of the Marinid Sultanate.
+It was used extensively by the Seljuqs and is also called the Seljuk Star.